Technowise/Social-Blacklist/README.md

   8) Flag to remove posts made by users having NSFW profiles.
   9) Flag to send mod-mail notification on removal.
   10) Flag to ignore posts by moderators of the subreddit.
+  11) Flag to ignore posts by approved users of the subreddit.
+  12) Drop-down for optionally ban users after given number of removals.

 ## Changelog
 * 0.0.2